Greenhouse Studios: Facility

 The main consoles have been SSL G & E series; the studio operated four SSL rooms for a couple of years.
 Greenhouse Studios owned seven different SSL consoles, including an early B series as well as three E series and three G series.

 The studio moved from two-inch analog tape to Pro Tools recording in 2001.
-RADAR has also been used since the mid 1990s.
+RADAR has also been used since the mid-1990s.

 In 2012, a Neve VR Legend 48 channel console was purchased.
 The Neve replaced the last SSL G series console which was sold to Charles Allin, Owner of Montana Recording Studio.

 The initial studio was designed by Westlake Audio.
 Subsequent studios were designed by the Levens brothers with input and tweaking from several music producer–engineers and studio designers.
 Studio B is the only music studio in Western Canada to record an album, k.d. lang's Ingenue, that won a Grammy Award for engineering.

 People

 Engineer Marc Raemer built his career which included a Grammy Award for engineering the k.d. lang album Ingenue.
 Jason Mauza continued his recording career in LA.
 Dave Ashton recorded many projects including the breakthrough Nickelback album; Dave moved to LA and continued to build his career.
 The studio started working with Joey Moi in the late 1990s.
 Moi worked with Chad Kroeger and has been involved in all the Nickelback recordings.
 He and Kroeger were instrumental in the development of Theory of a Deadman, Default and Thornley, among other projects.

 Corey Dixon started as a junior audio technician at Greenhouse.
 Dixon owns and operates Big Valley Audio and continues to work with Greenhouse Studios.
+Chris Farrelly worked at Greenhouse as a studio technician under Corey Dixion from 2001 to 2005.
+Chris would later move from sound engineering to underwater acoustics and CEO of Trident Hydrographic Services.

 Client services and front end has been home to several talented people.
 Anne-Marie Damjanovic would go on to run Reely Unique, a specialty audio rental service for many years.
 Mimi Northcott founded and operates Canadian Recording Services, a music referral service and producer management company.
 Rhian Gittins moved to LA and worked at the A&M recording studios; she would marry Dave Navarro.
 Tanya Coughlin joined EMI publishing Canada.
 Lindsay Reinhelt became a concert promoter and also has a career as a performing artist.

 A recording studio of the same name existed in Old Street, London, and was home to producers Pat Collier and Jessica Corcoran, who were responsible for hit albums for The Wonder Stuff, Ned's Atomic Dustbin, and Mega City Four, among others.